NexusXe/eggbot/README.md

 # eggbot
-A simple Python bot for Discord, using discord.py for interfacing.
+A simple Python bot for Discord, made in discord.py.

 # Usage
 Replace `BOT_TOKEN` in `auth` with your Discord-provided bot token, and run from terminal with python3.
+It is not reccomended to run the code as-is on multiple servers, as it will build up a _very_ large queue and have awful response times.